 Any movement in the Company's assets due to equity market movements, to the extent that they are held on behalf of the policyholder, is exactly offset by a corresponding movement in liabilities.
-The Company's exposure to market movements is limited to the investment of shareholder assets in equities.
-Shareholder assets invested in funds exposed to equity market movements represents 0.5% (2012: 0.7%) of total shareholder funds.
-These assets comprise direct equity holdings of 0.5%, loyalty units held of which 0.1% are held for the benefit of policyholders whose policies allow for a loyalty bonus top up upon reaching a specified anniversary date.
-The Company also holds a small number of tracker options which are typically comprised of a basket of various equity stocks and direct equity holdings.
-The value of these options was less than 0.1% (2012: 0.1%) of total shareholder's assets at 31 December 2013.
+The Company's exposure to market movements is limited to the investment of shareholder assets in equities and equity related options.
+Shareholder assets invested in unit funds exposed to equity market movements represents 0.14% (2013: 0.5%) of total shareholder funds.
+These assets comprise primarily of loyalty units held of €697K which are held for the benefit of policyholders whose policies allow for a loyalty bonus top up upon reaching a specified anniversary date.
+The Company also holds tracker options linked to the performance of equity indices or specified equity performances.
+The value of these options was negligible at less than €1K of total shareholder's assets at 31 December 2014.